joshs333/jmake/readme.md

 # TODO:
 - Add more documentation.
 On the bright side it's just <1000 lines of bash scripting.
 It's not that difficult to see what's going on and I tend to comment a fair amount.
-- Add support for pre-build/post-build commands in the form of functions
+- Add support for pre-build commands in the form of functions
 - add more convenience functions to setup.bash (I'm thinking of file structure navigation to different directories but IDK) We'll see when I get time to do more for this.
 It's fitting my needs right now so the rest is YAGNI as far as I'm concerned for the moment.

 Questions?: joshs333@live.com
-Want to use this?: I doubt people will want to... haha but if you do go for it.
+Want to use this?: I doubt people will want to... haha but if you do go for it, fully open source.